cs3org/OCM-API/IETF-OCM-MLS.md

 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

+Unless stated otherwise, every base64 encoded value this document, including MLS wire-format messages, KeyPackages, `group_id` values, and wrapped keys, is encoded using base64url (the URL- and filename-safe alphabet defined in [RFC4648], Section 5) with padding omitted.
+A decoder MUST accept such a value whether or not padding is present.

 This document uses terminology from [OCM] and [RFC9420].
 Additional
 definitions: